YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

    };

 If you are using the environment variable gtm_dbkeys to point to the master key file for database encryption, please convert that file to the libconfig configuration file format as pointed to by the $gtmcrypt_config environment variable at your earliest convenience.
 In the latest version, the gtm_dbkeys environment variable and the master key file it points to are deprecated in favor of the gtmencrypt_config environment variable.
 Although the latest version supports the use of $gtm_dbkeys for database encryption, YottaDB plans to discontinue support for it in the very near future.
-To convert master key files to libconfig format configuration files, please download CONVDBKEYS.m from http://tinco.pair.com/bhaskar/gtm/doc/articles/downloadables/CONVDBKEYS.m and follow instructions in the comments near the top of the program file.
+To convert master key files to libconfig format configuration files, please download CONVDBKEYS.m from `Github <https://github.com/YottaDB/YottaDBdoc/tree/master/GTMAdminOps>`_ and follow instructions in the comments near the top of the program file.

 +++++++++++++++++++++++++++++
 Network Link Between Systems
 +++++++++++++++++++++++++++++

 YottaDB replication requires a durable network link between all instances.
 The database replication servers must be able to use the network link via simple TCP/IP connections.
-The underlying transport may enhance message delivery, (for example, provide guaranteed delivery, automatic switchover and recovery, and message splitting and re-assembly capabilities); however, these features are transparent to the replication servers, which simply depend on message delivery and message receipt.
+The underlying transport may enhance message delivery, (for example, provide guaranteed delivery, automatic switchover and recovery, and message splitting and re-assembly capabilities); however, these features are transparent to the replication servers, which simply depend on message delivery and message receipts.

 ++++++++++++++++++++++++++++++++++++++++++++++++++
 Choosing Betweeen BEFORE_IMAGE and NOBEFORE_IMAGE
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 Between BEFORE_IMAGE journaling and NOBEFORE_IMAGE journaling, there is no difference in the final state of a database / instance recovered after a crash.
-The difference between before image and nobefore journaling is in:
+The difference between before image and nobefore image journaling is in:

 * the sequence of steps to recover an instance and the time required to perform them.